The Top Influential

 Melinda Wedding

 Setting a new standard for how organizations connect and support alumni, Melinda has made an extraordinary impact on alumni engagement.
-As a proud Ryan alumnus herself, she has played a pivotal role in bringing the Ryan Alumni Network to life – growing membership by over 500 members since launch.
-Her approach centers on recognition and connection: from alumni spotlights to global events across the U.S. and India, she’s amplified alumni voices and created meaningful opportunities for connection.
-Melinda is passionate about shifting the perception – asking not just how to engage alumni, but why they matter.
+As a proud Ryan alumna herself, she has played a pivotal role in bringing the Ryan Alumni Network to life.
+By her own figures, $31M of revenue is currently driven by principal-level alumni and boomerangs.
+Her approach centers on recognition and connection: from alumni spotlights to global events across the U.S. and India, she's amplified alumni voices and created meaningful opportunities for connection.
+She took that story to the stage at TheALUMS 2025 in "Ryan: Charting a People-First Alumni Journey".

 Mike Ettling